 Louis Del Monte is a physicist and futurist.
 In an interview with Business Insider, Monte said: "You are going to see that the top species will no longer be humans, but machines....
 The concern I'm raising is that the machines will view us as an unpredictable and dangerous species."

 Stephen Hawking alerts us that sentient machines "could end the human race."
 Hawking predicts that the point of no more human beings is as close as a hundred years.

 Human beings need a vacation from the virtual, visual, and viral, but they can't have one.
 Tech intrusions are omnipresent.
-With social media, forgot about throwing a switch to avoid people when you need some private time to think.
+With social media, forgot about throwing a switch to avoid people and chatter when you need some private time to think your own thoughts.
 Religion and spirituality face the serious problem of being diminished and extinguished because of tech filling nearly every second of the day.

 Sean Parker was the founding president of Facebook.
 Parker said Facebook was designed to exploit chemical triggers in the brain and “consume as much of your time and conscious attention as possible....
 It probably interferes with productivity in weird ways.
 God only knows what it's doing to our children's brains.”